Charles Ellis, 1st Baron Seaford

-Charles Rose Ellis, 1st Baron Seaford (19 December 1771 – 9 July 1845) was a British politician, sugar planter, and slave holder.
+Charles Rose Ellis, 1st Baron Seaford (19 December 1771 – 9 July 1845) was a British politician.

 John Ellis and Charles' early life

 Charles was the second son of John Ellis of Jamaica, who acquired a significant amount of wealth from sugar and slavery at a number of estates, including Montpelier, Jamaica in Saint James Parish, the Newry plantation in St Mary, and the Palm estate in St Thomas-in-the-Vale.
 When John's brother George died young, he ran his estates on behalf of his young nephew, George Rose Ellis.
 However, the younger George Ellis (poet) would later complain to his maternal uncle, Edward Long, about John's avarice.

 Across his six Jamaican estates, John owned over 1,200 slaves, and he was ranked among the top one percent of wealthy sugar planters in Jamaica.
 In 1782, John and his wife Elizabeth boarded a ship from Jamaica to England, but the ship was lost at sea, and Charles inherited his father's wealthy properties in Jamaica.